 Overview

-Alongside the opening of new Second World War and The Holocaust Galleries in 2021, IWM’s Second World War and Holocaust Partnership Programme (SWWHPP) will support eight cultural heritage partners across the UK to engage with new audiences and share hidden or lesser-known, local stories related to these histories.
+The Second World War and Holocaust Partnership Programme (SWWHPP) led by IWM supported eight cultural heritage partners across the UK to engage with new audiences and share hidden or lesser-known stories related to these histories.
+The programme coincided with the opening of new Second World War and The Holocaust Galleries at IWM London.

 • Tyne and Wear Archives and Museums